 Under Title I of CVAA, the FCC created an Accessibility Clearinghouse to provide and make available information on accessible equipment and services for people with disabilities and to have a record-keeping system in place for the industry.

 Title II of the CVAA

-Title II of the CVAA focuses on the accessibility of video programming, which has a direct baring on website accessibility for individuals with disabilities.
+Title II of the CVAA focuses on the accessibility of video programming, which has a direct bearing on website accessibility for individuals with disabilities.

 The CVAA also requires that people with disabilities have access to emergency information and closed captioning through “video programming equipment” and devices that measure smaller than 13 inches.
-For example, televisions, portable televisions, smart phones, tablets and laptops that have the capability of displaying television programming.
-To follow suite, the law also requires that cables connecting televisions to source devices must be able to carry (or transmit) emergency and closed captioning information.
+For example, televisions, portable televisions, smartphones, tablets and laptops that have the capability of displaying television programming.
+To follow suit, the law also requires that cables connecting televisions to source devices must be able to carry (or transmit) emergency and closed captioning information.

 If nothing else, know this about CVAA